Building a team who maximizes profit margins organically…It’s as Easy as ABC

-While you’re busy tending to your C players, a vicious cycle is occurring and before you know it your misplaced focus propels B-players to convert to C players.
-Albeit slowly, it’s likely your A players will seek alternate paths of employment out of frustration.
-Don’t make the mistake of assuming every A player is happy.
-Your A-players still need recognition to keep their self-motivation clock ticking.
-The challenge with your A-players is finding ways to recognize them as they’re constant in their exceptional results.
+But while you’re busy tending to your C Players, a vicious cycle is occurring and before you know it your misplaced focus propels B Players to convert to C Players.
+Albeit slowly, it’s likely your A Players will seek alternate paths of employment out of frustration.
+Don’t make the mistake of assuming every A Player is happy.
+Your A Players still need recognition to keep their self-motivation clock ticking.
+The challenge with your A Players is finding ways to recognize them as they’re constant in their exceptional results.
 A simple “thank you” can surely go a long way but eventually this form of appreciation will be overlooked.

 What’s the best way to keep A Players engaged?
 Challenge and empower them!
 Your A Players are smart and when they are given appropriate challenges, especially those that allow for them to view the organization’s missions in a holistic sense, you will find these associates to be invested and committed to the bottom line organically.
 You pair up an A Player with a B Player and offer them both a collective challenge in this manner, it’s likely you’ll close out the project with two A Players at hand.
 Side note- monitor closely to ensure you haven’t miscategorized a C Player as a B Player here, otherwise, your results may vary!